SALVADORPOETA/Apis-repository-sm/README.md

 ---

-## 📄 License
+## ⚖️ License

-This project is open-source and intended for educational and portfolio purposes.

-You are free to adapt it for your own use cases.
+This is a personal portfolio project by Salvador Martinez based on a JavaScript Mastery tutorial.
+No commercial use intended.

+---

+**Made by Salvador Martinez**